Bill Longmuir

-Personal life
+Early life

 Longmuir was born in Thundersley, Essex, England to Scottish parents.
 Despite having lived in England all his life, he regards himself as Scottish and is classified as such for international competition.
-Longmuir now lives in Thundersley, England.
-He has four children.

 Professional career

-He turned professional in 1968 and played full-time on the European Tour from 1979 to 1993.
+In 1968, he turned professional.
+He played full-time on the European Tour from 1979 to 1993.
 He never won on tour but finished runner-up three times.
 He made the top 100 on the Order of Merit every year from 1976 to 1990.

 Although Longmuir started playing some events on the European Tour in 1976, he originally found more success on its offshoot tour, the Safari Circuit, in Africa.
 Longmuir won the 1976 Nigerian Open for his first professional victory.
 He achieved this despite political violence emanating from the fringe of the course.
-He would win three more times in Africa.
+He would win three more times on the Safari Circuit.

 Longmuir may be best known to international audiences for his performance in the 1979 Open Championship at Royal Lytham & St Annes Golf Club.
 He shot an opening round 65 (−6) to take a three-stroke lead over defending U.S. Open champion Hale Irwin.
 He shot a second round 74 but, in the difficult conditions, was still in solo third place only one behind Seve Ballesteros and three behind Irwin.
 A third round 77 drew him back but he was still in the top 10, 5 behind, with an outside chance.
 He then exploded with an 82 during the final round, the second worst round of the day, to finish at 298 (+14) in a tie for 30th.
 Although the tournament did not end well, he won the Tooting Bec Cup.
 The award goes to the British golfer who shot the lowest single round in the Open Championship.

 Longmuir best year on the European Tour was in 1982.
 He finished tied in regulation at the German Open and Swiss Open.
 However, he would lose both events in playoffs to Bernhard Langer and Ian Woosnam, respectively.
 He would record a career-best 24th on the European Tour Order of Merit.